cochon123/sait-survey/qwen.md

 ---
-description: Project overview and requirements for the SAIT Student Survey application
+description: Project overview and requirements for the Campus Voice application
 applyTo: '**'
 ---

-# SAIT Student Survey Project
+# Campus Voice Project

 A mobile-first survey application for students at SAIT university.